-STIN100 Biological data analysis
+STIN100 Biological Data Analysis

-Showing course contents for the educational year starting in 2018 .
+Showing course contents for the educational year starting in 2021 .

-Course responsible: Torgeir Rhodén Hvidsten
+Course responsible: Jon Olav Vik, Torgeir Rhodén Hvidsten

 ECTS credits: 10

-Department: Faculty of Chemistry, Biotechnology and Food Science
+Faculty: Faculty of Chemistry, Biotechnology and Food Science

 Teaching language: NO